zorzalerrante/dbpedia_utils/README.md

 # DBpedia Utils

 This small Python module contains a set of utility functions to work with DBpedia data.
+It works with Python 2.7 and 3.4.

+You require the following modules: `regex`, `bz2file`.

 Basically, the important function is `iter_entities_from`.
 It works like this: